Author Archives: Lewitwer

 An Easy Fix for an Ugly Transition – “The Slice”

 As a teacher, I see a lot of (ahem) “creative” transitions.
 Like angry-badger-in-a-whirlpool level creative.
 The vast majority are a natural part of the learning process which we ALL go through (and let’s face it – they’re HILARIOUS on Instagram).
 But, what if I told you that you could take one move from unseemly to unbelievable right this minute?
-Ladies and gentlemen, I give you…… The Slice.
+Friends, I give you…… The Slice.

 What is “The Slice”?